cirospaciari/jscomet/README.md

 }

 /*
-É possivel usar "..." antes de um parametros para indicar que este é um REST parameter */ export function url(pieces, ...substitutions) {
+Is possible use "..." before a parameter name for create a REST parameter */ export function url(pieces, ...substitutions) {
 	var result = pieces[0];